hasithwijerathna/message-service/README.md

-this spring boot rest api if for learning perpose README.md
+This spring boot rest api is for learning perpose README.md